m7mdemad/News_website/README.md

   wsEndpoint: null,
 ```

-7- Add your newsapi.org key to 'src/views/Homepage.vue'

-8- Run te following command
+7- Run te following command
 ```
 npm run serve
 ```

-9- The website is easy to use but I will upload a video with the name 'demo.mp4' to illustrate how to use the website very soon.
+9- The website is easy to use but a quick demo can be found under the name 'demo.mp4' to illustrate how to use the website.